A person who suffers from a traumatic brain injury may face permanent, life-changing damage, resulting in long-term disabilities.

 Traumatic brain injuries are injuries to the brain caused by trauma or an external force hitting the head.
 It is essentially a head injury that damages the brain.
 Head injuries are often a result of an object hitting the head or a person falling.
 The brain can be injured even if the skull is not cracked or pierced by the force.
 The external force can swivel or shake the brain through fast deceleration or acceleration of the head.
 Whiplash during an accident or Shaken Baby Syndrome is a perfect example of this type of injury.

 Closed head injuries are the most common types of TBI where the brain is impacted inside the skull due to trauma.
 Brain damage will be determined by the direction and extent of the external force.
-Some TBIs may be slight while others can be disastrous to the person.
+Some TBIs may be slight while others can be disastrous for the person.
 St. Louis car accident attorneys believe that even minor brain injuries can cause considerable and permanent, life-changing damage to the patient.

 What Are the Main Indicators of Traumatic Brain Injuries?